Topological multi-mode waveguide QED: Characterization of the Harper-Hofstadter lattice model

 The Harper-Hofstadter (HH) model that we consider along this manuscript is a two-dimensional bosonic lattice where time-reversal symmetry is broken by an artificial gauge field introduced through a Peierls phase~\cite{hofstadter76a,Harper2014,Goldman2009}.
 Denoting by $a^{(\dagger)}_\rr$, the annihilation (creation) operators of the bosonic mode at site $\rr=(x,y)$ of the lattice, the HH Hamiltonian can be written (setting $\hbar=1$ along the manuscript):

 where we have assumed that time-reversal symmetry is broken by an artificial uniform magnetic field in the direction perpendicular to the direction of the lattice, which strength is encoded in the value of complex phase $\phi$ acquired in the nearest-neighbour hopping $J$ along the Y direction.
-Note that we have also assumed the cavities energy, $\omega_a$, to be the same along the lattice, and therefore we will consider it as the energy reference of the problem setting $\omega_a\equiv 0$.
-Then, there are three magnitudes that determine the shape of the spectrum and eigenmodes of the system, that are, $J,\phi$, and the system size $L_x\times L_y$.
+Note that we have also dismissed local cavity energy terms $\omega_a\sum_\rr a_\rr^\dagger a_\rr$, assuming all cavity energies to be the same along the lattice $\omega_\rr=\omega_a$, and therefore considering it as the energy reference of the problem setting $\omega_a\equiv 0$.
+Then, there are three magnitudes that determine the shape of the spectrum and eigenmodes of the system, that are, $J,\phi$, and the system size $L_x\times L_y$.\\

 Let us start analyzing the spectrum of the system imposing periodic boundary conditions along the X and Y direction, so that momentum $\kk=(k_x,k_y)$ is a good quantum number running over the following values $k_\alpha=-\pi,-\pi+2\pi/L_\alpha,\dots,\pi-2\pi/L_\alpha$.
 As we said in the main text, we will restrict to rational values of $\phi=p/q$, being $(p,q)$ co-primes.
 This simplifies the diagonalization of the Hamiltonian, since one can write an effective unit cell that describe the bath lattice of $1\times q$ sites.
 With that unit cell, and using a plane-wave expansion to account for the periodicity of the lattice, we find that the bath Hamiltonian is given by $q$-bands due to the degeneracy introduced by the super-cell: